ddev-demo/my-typo3-10-site/public/typo3/sysext/rte_ckeditor/Documentation/Configuration/ConfigureTypo3.rst

 How to change values
 --------------------

 This is done directly in the file.
-The Yaml file should be included in a sitepackage extension, see :ref:`best-practice-sitepackage`.
+The YAML file should be included in a sitepackage extension, see :ref:`best-practice-sitepackage`.